newle/newle.github.io/14bc kendar‘s Language School.md

 4.21
 If you have a bone to pick with a person, tell it to his face instead of saying things behind his back.

+3.65
+Stop trying to make us follow all these subtle clues.
+I wish you would say what you want to say more clearly.